BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/More-Firewine-Kobolds.md

 1. Open the `mfk_encounter_table.json` file in the `ScriptExtender` folder.
 2. Find the UUID of the creature template you want to use.
 3. Either:
-   - Add a new spawn template to the `SpawnTemplates` section, then reference it in a region's entries.
+   - Add a new spawn template to the `SpawnTemplatesDefs` section, then reference it in a region's entries.
    - Add an inline entry directly to a region's entries.
 4. Set the weight relative to other entries.
 5. Specify any status effects you want the creature to have.